CavernCrawlers/CavernCrawlers.github.io/Sigils.md

 ## Learning New Sigils
 It is an exercise for the caster to locate new sigils.
 This is a frequent motivation for spellcasters to adventure; locating new sigils in ancient texts, unexplored tombs and so forth.
 Additionally, spellcasters may share their sigils, but (even more-so than spells), sigils are a jealously guarded secret.
 No spellcaster will willingly share knowledge of a sigil without first extracting some price or service from the asker.

 Once a sigil has been discovered, it must be inscribed.
-Typically this is on a specially prepared object; such as a stone, crystal, prepared wood, or special parchment (the exact device is up to the caster).
-Many casters carve their known sigils into their [Magical Focus](MagicalArts.md#magical%20focus), so that their sigils are easily at hand when needed (this is one reason why experienced and knowledgeable mages prefer staffs).
-Inscribing a sigil requires 1 hour and 50sp plus the cost of the object on which it is being inscribed.
+Typically this is on a specially prepared object; such as a stone, crystal, prepared wood blocks, or special parchment (the exact device is up to the caster).
+Many casters carve their known sigils into their [Magical Focus](MagicalArts.md#magical%20focus), so that their sigils are easily at hand when needed (this is one reason why experienced and knowledgeable mages prefer staffs; more room for sigils).
+Inscribing a sigil requires 1 day and 50sp plus the cost of the object on which it is being inscribed.